PTMagicians/Settings-Archive/PT-Settings-Switcher/Readme.md

 # Profit Trailer Settings-Switcher
 A walk-through for using PTMagic to switch between Profit Trailer strategies, based on changing market trends.
+Created December 2018 by Hojou.

 ## Requirements: